ishaan1011/Analysis-of-food.com-Recipes/README.md

 **P-value = 0.001**

 **Conclusion:** Because p-value = 0.001 < alpha level = 0.05, we reject the null hypothesis that there is no observable relationship between the number of steps in a recipe and the average rating of that recipe.
 There is statistically significant evidence that there is a relationship between the number of steps in a recipe and the average rating of that recipe.
+Further testing should be done to determine the strength and direction of this relationship.